-Restricted net position represents funds primarily for restricted for capital projects and debt service.
+Restricted net position represents funds primarily restricted for capital projects and debt service.
 Capital project restricted net assets are funds primarily provided by debt financing for the completion of University projects.
-Debt service restricted net assets are funds primarily provided as additional collateral to the bond holders (e.g. debt service reserve funds).
+The debt service restricted component of net position represents the funds primarily provided as additional collateral to the bond holders (e.g. debt service reserve funds).

-Unrestricted net assets are those that are not subject to restrictions, or for which restrictions have expired.
+Unrestricted net position represents those funds that are not subject to restrictions, or for which restrictions have expired.